josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🧠_assessment_and_differential.md

 - the problem is cyber;
 - the problem is industrial.

-No professional specialism can see all of those equally well.
+No professional specialism sees all of those equally well.

 Which is precisely why: